-Estimate from local service provider, not included in total number.
+\ Estimate from local service provider, not included in total number.

-Looking at the survey data from the 2022_2024 PIT count report (Table 7-31), at least 81.170 percent of unsheltered persons indicated they had been homeless for a year or more.
+Looking at the data from the 2022 PIT count (Table 7-31), at least 81.1 percent of unsheltered persons indicated they had been homeless for a year or more.
 In similar sheltered populations, approximately 18.9 percent indicated they had been homeless for a year or more.
-During the 2022_2024 PIT, about 31 percent 79.2 percent (449) of unsheltered homeless persons indicated some level of mental health issueshaving PTSD, 36 percent reported other psychiatric or emotional conditions and 73.1 percent (440)40 percent indicated some level of substance abuse issues (Table 7-31).
+During the 2022 PIT, about 79.2 percent (449) of unsheltered homeless indicated some level of mental health issues and 73.1 percent (440) indicated some level of substance abuse issues.
 It should be noted that while unsheltered homeless self-reported substance abuse and mental health issues, there is no empirical evidence that these issues were at the level of being a permanent disability.
 Among a similar sheltered population, the percentages were 20.8 percent (118) and 26.9 percent (162), respectively.
-The majority of homeless persons in the count were male (60 percent), and the largest share identified as white (36 percent).
-Other significant race or ethnic groups were Hispanic/Latina/e/o (23 percent) and Black, African-American or African (19 percent).
-When compared to the distribution of racial and ethnic identifies at the county level, this suggests that Black, African-American, or African community members are over-represented in the homeless population.